Adjective for Kids: Definition, Types, Examples & Worksheet

 2. Adjective of Quantity

-These adjectives tell us how much of something.
+These adjectives tell us how much of something is being talked about.

 - some